plone/training/angular/angular.rst

 Now we can download our theme from the Theming control panel and extract the resulting .zip file in our Angular project which contains now a folder named ``./plonecustom``.

-Pushing the Plone configuration from the Angular project
+Pushing The Plone Configuration From The Angular Project
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 Let's add `plonetheme-upload` to our development dependencies: